-We offer the people of Brisbane acupuncture for pain relief treatments that are safe and effective.
+We offer the people of Brisbane acupuncture for pain relief sessions that are safe and effective.

 At some point, all of us will experience pain.